sajidzed-gh/civic-lens/README.md

 **CivicGuard is an informational and reporting tool only.**

 *   **Not a Professional Service**: This application does not replace emergency services or professional biohazard remediation teams.
 *   **AI Limitations**: Hazard identification is performed by AI and may occasionally be inaccurate.
-Users should always exercise extreme caution regardless of the app''s analysis.
+Users should always exercise extreme caution regardless of the app's analysis.
 *   **No Physical Contact**: Users are strictly advised **never** to touch, move, or attempt to dispose of needles or drug paraphernalia themselves.
 *   **Personal Risk**: The creators of CivicGuard are not liable for any injuries or legal issues arising from the use of this application or the handling of public hazards.